Chapter 1: Homebound

 “I know, but I’ll be OK, really,” I forced a smile.
 I could see that she wasn’t convinced so I tried harder.

 “I miss the rain,” I half-lied.
 I did miss the cool winds and daily showers of my hometown, but that wasn’t why I wanted to go back.

 “You mean the constant wetness and day-long mist that makes up every typical day in Gasquet?
 Come on Elsa, I thought you liked it here,” she pressed.

 “I do.
 I mean, Glendale is great but I want to go back home.”

-She sighed resignedly, realizing that she couldn’t talk me into staying.
-I’d hoped I’d feel triumphant once I’d won her over with my decision but instead, I felt guilty.
-I could see the tears welling in her eyes as I loaded the last of my bags into the trunk of my taxi, ready to head to the airport.
+She sighed, realizing that she couldn’t talk me into staying.
+I’d hoped I’d feel triumphant once I’d won her over with my decision but instead I felt guilty.
+Tears welled in her eyes as I loaded the last of my bags into the trunk of my taxi, ready to head to the airport.

 “Aunt Claire, I’ve had a good time here.
 I’m grateful, you took care of me like a mother when I needed one the most.
 I know you’re afraid for me, but everything will be OK,” I said pulling her into a hug.

 She held onto me, sobbing, reluctant to let me go.

 “And I can’t convince you otherwise?”
 She tried one last time.